orangejuice/blog/data/activity/movie-恐怖直播-2013/record.en.md

 date: 2020-11-19 05:30:54+08:00
 douban:
   rating: 8.7
-  subtitle: 2013 / South Korea / Drama, Mystery, Crime / Directed by Kim Byung-woo
+  subtitle: 2013 / South Korea / Drama Mystery Crime / Kim Byung-seo / Ha
-    / Starring Ha Jung-woo, and Lee kyoung-young
+    Jung-woo, Lee Jeong-jae
 ---

-Very impressive.
-The use of live broadcasting to unfold the storyline is novel, and the topic focuses on societal issues, not avoiding the pessimistic reality of existing problems, without resorting to foolish optimism as a cover-up.
-The powerlessness and sorrow of a small character against the system are expressed well.
-The story itself doesn't have many noteworthy places, and I feel it's somewhat muddled as if the storylines and characters are being forcefully stuffed into a shell.
-But the care and introspection that this shell brings is the true gem, with a hope that it will soon take root across that vast land.
+Exceptional, employing live streaming as a means to unfold the plot is innovative and topical, focusing on societal issues without shying away from the grim realities of the existing problems, and not just glossing over them with naive optimism.
+The powerlessness and sadness of the small people against the system are on display.
+The story itself isn’t particularly remarkable, feeling a bit forced into a shell with storylines and characters crammed in.
+However, the care and reflection that this shell embodies are indeed the shining treasures, hoping to take root sooner on that vast land.